 MT: Feijó is located in the historic centre of the city.
 How would you describe this area?

 AF: Feijó is located in a very busy area of the historic city centre of Santos.
 The town council, the city hall and lots of business buildings, and banks are placed right in front of us.

 MT: What is unique about the food at Feijó?
 And how do you select what makes the menu at Feijó?

-It´s the kind of food that you eat at home and that could be made by you mom or wife but in this case, it´s made by us.
+It´s the kind of food that you eat at home and that could be made by your mom or wife but in this case, it´s made by us.

-MT: What is the secret to keep customers coming in?
+MT: What is the secret to keeping customers coming in?

 AF: As I said before, the client will come back because the food is really good and also we have very comfortable chairs and the environment makes you want to stay a bit longer.
 It´s cosy and pleasant to spend time here!

 MT: What are some of the challenges of being in a restaurant business?